Skip to main content

 • Your claim number

-• Previous inspection or repair records
+• Any previous inspection or repair records

-• Receipts for any emergency repairs
+• Receipts for emergency mitigation (tarping, water cleanup)

 During the Adjuster's Visit

-• Walk the property with the adjuster
+• Walk the property with the adjuster when they invite you to

 • Ask questions about their process

-• Take notes on what they examine
+• Take notes on what they examine and what they say

-• Request a copy of their inspection report
+• Request a copy of their inspection report when it is ready

-• Read everything carefully
+• Read each document carefully

 • Get copies of everything you sign

-What Adjusters Look For
+What Adjusters Typically Look For

-Understanding their process helps you prepare:
+Understanding the adjuster's process helps you prepare:

-• Test squares: They count damage in sample areas
+• Test squares: They count damage in sample areas on each slope

 Common Mistakes to Avoid

-• Being confrontational: Professional cooperation works better
+• Being confrontational: Professional cooperation generally produces a clearer conversation

 After the Adjuster Leaves

-Review the Estimate
+Review the carrier's estimate.

-• Compare it to your contractor's estimate
+• Compare it against your contractor's inspection report

-• Verify measurements are accurate
+• Verify measurements and quantities

-If you disagree with the assessment:
+If you disagree with the adjuster's assessment:

 • You can request a re-inspection